14.1 Compulsory Additional Modules - OFA

 where Vi equals the marks obtained for the i-th exam, Ci is the number of credits corresponding to the i-th exam and n is the number of exams taken

 A score of 30/30 with honours will be calculated as equal to 33/30.
-The available places will be assigned according to the merit classification based on the student’s first stated preference.
-Students that still have not been assigned after the first evaluation will be included in a second evaluation using the same method based on the number of places still available for the workshops.
-To avoid any possibility that delays in registration or recognition of the exams taken may penalise students, parameter G will be calculated on the student’s academic career as of the summer session.
-First-year students in the second phase of enrolment will be assigned to workshops based on availability, not by merit.
+The available places will be assigned according to a merit classification based on the student’s first stated preference.
+Students that still have not been assigned places after the first evaluation will be included in a second evaluation using the same method based on the number of places still available for the workshops.
+To avoid any possibility that delays in registration or recognition of the exams taken may penalise students, parameter G will be calculated on the student’s academic career as at the summer session.
+First-year students in the second phase of enrolment will be assigned to workshops based on availability, not on merit.

 Marks earned by students returning from the Erasmus programme will not be accepted for courses other than those previously approved in the student’s study programme.

-In addition to the progression of studies listed in the Study Program Bulletin, the Degree Programmes may apply the following types of precedence approved by the Academic Senate:
+In addition to the progression of studies listed in the B.Sc.
+Program Bulletin, the B.Sc.
+Programmes may apply the following types of precedence approved by the Academic Senate:

 Does not define any formal restriction.
-Its purpose is to provide useful information to students regarding module sequence but has no influence on the study plan or on successful completion ‘pass’.
+Its purpose is to provide useful information to students regarding course sequence but has no influence on the study plan or the recording procedure.

 Study plan Order

 Defines a restriction that must be observed when choosing courses for entry in study plans.
-Module B may not be entered in the study plan unless module A is also entered (even if it has not been completed).
-It has no influence on recording of ‘passes’.
+Course B may not be entered in the study plan unless course A is also entered (even if it has not been completed).
+It has no influence on the recording procedure.

-Defines a restriction that must be observed both when choosing the modules for inclusion in the study plan and when ‘positive’ results (passed modules) are recorded.
-Passing of module B cannot be recorded unless module A has been recorded as ‘ passed’.
+Defines a restriction that must be observed both when choosing the courses for inclusion in the study plan and when ‘positive’ results (passed courses) are recorded.
+Course B cannot be recorded as ‘passed’ unless course A has also recorded as ‘passed’.

 14.8 Attendance requirements and certification methods

-Attendance at Workshops is compulsory for all Degree Programmes.
+Attendance at Workshops, including Thematic Workshops, is compulsory for all Degree Programmes.
 The compulsory attendance must be at least 70%.
-The attendance certificate, required in order to be admitted to the final exam, must be prepared by the lecturer in charge of the workshop.
-Any other compulsory attendance required for the programme will be established in accordance with the school's regulations.
+The attendance certificate, required in order to sit the final exam, must be prepared by the lecturer in charge of the workshop.
+Any other compulsory attendance required for the programme is established in accordance with the school's regulations.
 Such requirements will be posted on the school's website (www.arch.polimi.it) and communicated to students by the relative lecturers at the start of the course.
 The uniformity of attendance rules for all sections of the same module is guaranteed.
 The lecturer teaching the course is responsible for ascertaining attendance based on criteria consistent with the organisation of the course, which will be notified to students when the course begins.
 These requirements may involve classroom attendance and active participation by students.

-For courses that do not require student attendance, exam procedures reserved for non-attendees will be posted on the lecturer’s page and communicated at the start of the course.
+These courses do not require student attendance and exam procedures reserved for non-attendees will be posted on the lecturer’s page and communicated at the start of the course.